Cytomegalovirus is a common herpes virus. Many people do not know they have it because they may have no symptoms.

-Around 90 percent of babies born with CMV have no symptoms, but 10 percent to 15 percent of them will develop hearing loss, normally during their first 6 months of life.
+According to the National CMV Foundation, around 90% of babies born with CMV have no symptoms, but 10–15% of them will develop hearing loss, typically during their first 6 months of life.
 The severity ranges from slight to total hearing loss.

-In half of these children, just one ear will be affected, but the rest will have hearing loss in both ears.
+In half of these children, the virus will affect just one ear, but the rest will have hearing loss in both ears.
 Hearing loss in both ears can lead to a higher risk of speech and communication problems later on.

 If there are symptoms of congenital CMV at birth, they may include:

 - Purple skin splotches, a rash, or both

 CMV will impact the brain in about 75% of babies born with congenital CMV.
 This may lead to challenges later in life.

 Scientists have been searching for a CMV vaccine, but as yet, there is no cure.

 People with acquired CMV who contract the virus for the first time can use over-the-counter (OTC) pain relief medicines, such as Tylenol (acetaminophen), ibuprofen, or aspirin, to relieve symptoms and should drink plenty of fluids.